priyanka-a12/BHARATH-INTERN---DATA-SCIENCE/README.md

 <b> Objective: </b>

-Understand the Dataset & cleanup (if required).
-Build a strong classification model to predict whether the passenger survives or not.
-Also fine-tune the hyperparameters & compare the evaluation metrics of various classification algorithms. link to the Dataset : https://www.kaggle.com/datasets/yasserh/titanic-dataset
+Build a predictive model to determine the likelihood of survival for passengers on the Titanic using data science techniques in Python. link to the Dataset : https://www.kaggle.com/datasets/yasserh/titanic-dataset